 A lot of people play video games for the excitement.
 Games like Call of Duty: Mobile and Pokemon Go stimulate the senses.
 Players get super into them and enjoy the intensity.
 However, not everybody likes that or wants that.
 Sometimes people just want to relax and take their mind off of the day.
 Luckily, there are tons of excellent games that are super chill.

 The anatomy of a chill game is easy enough to identify.
 There are usually no time limits or energy systems to get in the way.
 Additionally, players have infinite attempts to figure out a puzzle or an objective.
+Score is usually irrelevant and the game play is usually slow and smooth.
 In some cases, the game even includes a relaxing mode specifically to chill out and do what you want.
 In any case, you have some great options.
 Here are the best relaxing games for Android.

 Alto’s Adventure and Alto’s Odyssey